 If you want results, call us.
 If you want peace of mind, call us.
 If you want representation who understands the hardship that has been thrust upon you, call us.

 The trucking industry is rapidly changing.
 An ever increasing demand for products and faster turnaround times, coupled with older generations retiring, resulted in what’s known as the trucker “capacity crunch.”
-Unfortunately, this capacity crunch also means truckers are trying to drive longer distances and taking fewer breaks, which can lead to deadly accidents.
+Unfortunately, this capacity crunch also means truckers are trying to drive longer distances and take fewer breaks, thus leading to more deadly accidents.

-Truck accident injury and fatality rates are on the rise.
+Despite increased awareness and new safety technology, truck accidents and related injuries and fatalities are on the rise.
 The National Highway Safety Administration reported that accident rates increased by 18% between 2011 and 2012.
-Fatality rates have also increased 4%, rising from 3,781 in 2011 to 3,921 in 2012.
-Whether this is due to the increasing capacity crunch, the rising population, or the deteriorating condition of our nation’s roads, it’s a sad reality nonetheless.
+More recently in 2015, 3,852 people died in large truck crashes, a number that is 22% higher than it was back in 2009.
+Whether this is due to the increasing capacity crunch, the rising population, or the deteriorating condition of our nation’s roads, it’s a sad reality.

 Damages are the award granted to the party in order to compensate them for a loss or injury.
 Doctor’s visits, time lost from work, property damage, and pain and suffering are all examples of expenses for which you can be compensated.
 Some of these costs, like medical bills, are easy to calculate while others are less concrete.